CEG3201 : Geotechnical Design

 The examination will allow students to demonstrate their knowledge of the geotechnical design process and the engineering theory it is based upon.

 Semester 1 Study Abroad students would be assessed with a 3 hours unseen written exam.
 The examination will allow students to demonstrate their knowledge of the geotechnical design process and the engineering theory it is based upon.
-The exam will have 3 questions, one on foundation design, one on retaining structures and one on slope stability.
+The exam will consist of 3 parts: one on foundation design, one on retaining structures and one on slope stability.
 The use of Eurocode 7 concepts in the design of geotechnical structures will be tested.